2020 Plan Information

 The providers in the network may change throughout the year.
 Please check the links below for the most updated information about the providers in the network.
-You may also call Member Services at 800-469-6292 (TTY 711) for help in finding a provider near your home or to request a hard copy directory.
+You may also call Member Services at 800-469-6292 (TTY: 711) for help in finding a provider near your home or to request a hard copy of the directory.

 If you need specialized medical care that we cover (see your Evidence of Coverage) and the providers in our network cannot provide this care, you can get care from an out-of-network provider.

 You must get prior authorization from our plan before you can see out-of-network providers.
 If you don’t get approval before you receive services from an out-of-network provider, VillageCareMAX Medicare Total Advantage Plan may not cover these services.
 If you need to see that provider for more care, check with us first to be sure that the approval covers more than one visit.